BombenProdukt/docs.bombenprodukt.com/content/packages/blade-icons/1.0/families/vaadin-icons.md

 ---
-title: Vaadin-Icons
+title: Vaadin Icons
-description: How to install and configure Vaadin-Icons for Blade Icons.
+description: How to install and configure Vaadin Icons for Blade Icons.
-breadcrumbs: [Documentation, Families, Vaadin-Icons]
+breadcrumbs: [Documentation, Families, Vaadin Icons]
 ---

 ## Installation